jep411/SimpleSandbox/README.md

 around the SecurityManager, while providing an opinionated abstraction over the raw API.

-2. Creating a public database of permissions required by popular libraries, in a similar vein as [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped), a public database for type declartion files used by TypeScript.
+2. Creating a public database of permissions required by popular libraries, in a similar vein as [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped), a public database for type declaration files used by TypeScript.

 3. Creating plugins for popular build tools, like gradle, maven, sbt, etc. These plugins will automatically figure out